Chalarangelo/30-seconds-of-code/blog_posts/javascript-array-comparison.md

 equals(a, b); // true
 ```

-While this seems like a great, short and easy to understand solution, it falls short on some edge cases where different values' serialized string is the same.
+While this seems like a great, short and easily understandable solution, it falls short on some edge cases where different values' serialized string is the same.
 For example:

 ```js
 const str = 'a';